Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 7. Office Supplies and Expenses

 If you’re running a frozen yogurt shop, when you hear the word “supplies,” you probably think of plastic spoons.
-However, even if your business doesn’t have a traditional office, you can still deduct traditional business supplies and office expenses, so set up a file for your receipts.
+However, even if your business doesn’t have a traditional office, you can still deduct conventional business supplies and office expenses, as long as they are used within the year they’re purchased, so set up a file for your receipts.
+Many times you can also deduct the cost of postage, shipping, and delivery services so if mail-order is a part of your business, be sure to keep track of this cost.

-Yes, you can take small business deductions for schmoozing your clients, as long as you do indeed discuss business with them, and as long as the entertainment occurs in a business setting.
-In some cases, you can’t deduct the full amount of your expenses, but every bit helps.
+Yes, you can take small business deductions for schmoozing your clients, as long as you do indeed discuss business with them, and as long as the entertainment occurs in a business setting and for business purposes.
+In some cases, you can’t deduct the full amount of your entertainment expenses, but every bit helps.

 9. Freelance/Independent Contractor Labor